 Entry fee: No fees for enjoying the pleasing views, Rs 700 – 800 for pony ride per person

 Bhimtal is popular for its scenic blue Bhimtal lake offering stunning views of the beautiful surroundings.
-Perched at a height of 1370 metres, the lake is one of the prime tourist places in Nainital to visit.
+Perched at a height of 1370 meters, the lake is one of the prime tourist places in Nainital to visit.

 A small island located in the middle of the lake is the major crowd-puller here.
 The island is accessible by boat only and houses an aquarium with several species of aqua-marine creatures.